Giackgamba/UKPolice_exercise/README.md

 This repo contains the source code used to download all the UK Police database.
 The data comes from [https://data.police.uk/](https://data.police.uk/]).

+## TLDR:
+To run the pipeline execute:

+    docker-compose up

+Go to [http://localhost:8787](http://localhost:8787) for a progress dashboard.

+Go to [http://localhost:9090](http://localhost:9090) for a simple view into the database.

 ## Endpoints
 We can map directly the `categories` table to the `/crime-categories` and find all the avaiable dates using the `/crimes-street-dates` endpoint.